 Testosterone is a hormone that regulates sex drive and is crucial in sperm production, but it this all that there is when it comes to testosterone?
 Not really, and in this article, we’re going to discuss how music is relevant to this.
 The music a man likes can have something to do with his testosterone levels.
 Yes, that’s right!
 Just check the music he loves and it will tell you about his levels of testosterone.
-The influence of testosterone booster on musical preference was confirmed by a study published in the journal Personality and Individual Differences where 67 Japanese volunteers (37 men and 39 women) were subjected to various types of music and asked about their preferences.
+The influence of the strongest testosterone boosters on musical preference was confirmed by a study published in the journal Personality and Individual Differences where 67 Japanese volunteers (37 men and 39 women) were subjected to various types of music and asked about their preferences.
 The researchers also test the volunteer’s salivary testosterone level to establish the connection.
 And guess what they have found out?
 A negative correlation pattern was observed specifically for men on saliva testosterone concentration and preference for classical and jazz music.

 While there are so many music genres, here’s what you need to know: